mmghv/lumen-route-binding/README.md

 In this example, If we use explicit or implicit binding, Each model will be resolved individually with no relation to each other, Sometimes that's OK, But what if we want to resolve these models in one binding to handle the relationship between them and maybe do a proper eager loading without repeating the process for each model individually, That's where `Composite Binding` comes into play.

-In `Composite Binding` we tell the binder to register a binding for more than one model in a specific order.
+In `Composite Binding` we tell the binder to register a binding for multiple wildcards in a specific order.

 We use the method `compositeBind` passing an array of wildcards names as the first parameter, and a resolver callback (either a closure or a `Class@method` callable style) as the second parameter.